bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `HealthOutcome subClassOf LifeEvent some Cost` <br />
-A HealthOutcome is a type of LifeEvent that has some Cost.
+A HealthOutcome is a type of LifeEvent that has some Cost and influences further LifeEvents.
 * `HealthOutcome subClassOf LifeEvent some startingCondition` <br />
 If there is a HealthOutcome then there is a startingCondition with descriptor conditionDescription.
 * `HealthOutcome subClassOf LifeEvent some endingCondition` <br />